SquadcastHub/terraform-provider-squadcast/docs/resources/ger_ruleset.md

 page_title: "squadcast_ger_ruleset Resource - terraform-provider-squadcast"
 subcategory: ""
 description: |-
-  GER Ruleset is a collection of rules that are used to route alerts to the correct service based on the alert source.
+  GER Ruleset is a set of rules and configurations in Squadcast.
+It allows users to define how alerts are routed to services without the need to set up individual webhooks for each alert source.
 ---

 # squadcast_ger_ruleset (Resource)

-GER Ruleset is a collection of rules that are used to route alerts to the correct service based on the alert source.
+GER Ruleset is a set of rules and configurations in Squadcast.
+It allows users to define how alerts are routed to services without the need to set up individual webhooks for each alert source.

 ## Example Usage